Cats and dogs can be the best of friends. There are many cute or funny pictures to prove it on the Internet.

 Jack Russells need to be socialized from the earliest age.
 A lack of interaction with other animals and people means that your puppy will be potentially aggressive later in life.

-A leash is a great tool for making sure that if you bring these two together, both of them stay in one place and don’t end up chasing each other around all over the house.
+A leash or a harness is a great tool for making sure that if you bring these two together, both of them stay in one place and don’t end up chasing each other around all over the house.

 5. Keep his Toys nearby